MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-protection-powershell.md

    Import-Module ExchangeOnlineManagement
    ```

+   > [!NOTE]
-   **Note**: If you've already [installed the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module), the previous command will work as written.
+   > If you've already [installed the EXO V2 module](exchange-online-powershell-v2.md#install-and-maintain-the-exo-v2-module), the previous command will work as written.

 2. The command that you need to run uses the following syntax: